github/training-kit/paths/graphql/04-query-info.md

 header:
   overlay_image: cover.jpeg
   overlay_filter: rgba(46, 129, 200, 0.6)
-title: Query Response
+title: Using Out Query Response
 permalink: /graphql/query-info
 next-page: /graphql/another-query
 facilitator: false
 sidebar:
   nav: "github-graphql"
 main-content: |

-  # Using our Query's response

   1. Using the response from the query in the last step, fill in this template.